takumib/cpsc210-labs/labs/lab12/lab12.md

 shapes[i]->computeArea()
 ```

 Use the output provided to guide you in how your printout should look.
+The output may not look exactly the same as provided because you gave it different parameters or different shapes.
+Do not worry about this.
+Use the output simply as a guide in how you should structure your output.

 ## Testing